(Chantal Andrea Barthélémy)

 They represent introspection.

 Painting is an internal adventure.
 It requires great concentration.
-I have to gather my thoughts and engage in an inner struggle »
+I have to gather my thoughts and engage in an inner struggle against oneself.»

 1984 – Franco-Polish Cultural Exchange, placed under the Patronage of the Ministry of Culture: